3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 Before incorporating the salary schedules for teaching positions in your next wage comparability study, don’t forget to convert annualized wages into hourly wages by understanding the public school teachers’ employment contracts, specifically, how many months/days they work in a year.

 While two school districts may pay their first-year bachelor’s degree teachers $50,000 annually, their hourly rates may differ.
-For example, in a district where teachers work 1,850 hours per year, the equivalent hourly rate would be $27.03 per hour; ninety percent of that becomes $24.33 per hour.
-And in a district where teachers work 1,664 hours per year, the equivalent hourly rate would be $30.05 per hour and when adjusted for the 90 percent comparability rule, the hourly rate becomes $27.05.
+For example, in a district where teachers work 1,850 hours per year, the equivalent hourly rate would be $27.03 per hour; 90% of that becomes $24.33 per hour.
+And in a district where teachers work 1,664 hours per year, the equivalent hourly rate would be $30.05 per hour and when adjusted for the 90% comparability rule, the hourly rate becomes $27.05.

 To further address current market pressures and general talent shortages, use published wage and salary surveys to obtain your reputable insights.
-Also include other relevant industry and sector data, such as preschools and daycares, aligning with your agency characteristics to complement your nonprofit and public school district data.
+Also include other relevant industry and sector data, such as preschools and day cares, aligning with your agency characteristics to complement your nonprofit and public school district data.
+A nonprofit compensation report can provide helpful benchmarks.

 2. Salary structure